I'm from Birmingham, England, where I am an electrician with an interest in hobby electronics.

 An Introduction to Linux Operating Systems for Complete Beginner's

 Linux is a family of free and open source computer operating systems.
-They are most commonly used as workstations by programmers, to run website servers, or in 'embedded electronics' (basically anything from internet routers to robots).
-But they can also be used by regular computer users on a laptop or desktop machine, and are even available for mobile phones and tablets.
+They are most commonly used as workstations by programmers to run website servers or in 'embedded electronics' (basically anything from internet routers to robots).
+But they can also be used by regular computer users on a laptop or desktop machine.
+They are even available for mobile phones and tablets.

 Although learning to use Linux may take a little time, as it is a bit different from popular operating systems like Windows, Mac OS-X and Android, there are several big advantages to making the switch to Linux.

 The biggest advantage is the fact that it is free.
-The operating system is actually a significant part of the cost of buying a computer, so if you are looking for a cheap machine then Linux is definitely worth taking a look at.
-Although many big technology retailers do not stock computers with Linux operating systems installed it is not difficult to buy them over the internet or from the kind of local independent retailer which offers computer repairs and also sells machines (just ask them if you don't see anything on display, and they will probably make you a custom machine for a very low price).
-You can also install it on a computer which you already own (its great if you have an old machine with an outdated OS), and you can even use it on your current computer whilst still keeping your regular operating system! (see below for details of how to do this).
+The operating system is actually a significant part of the cost of buying a computer, so if you are looking for a cheap machine, then Linux is definitely worth taking a look at.
+Although many big technology retailers do not stock computers with Linux operating systems installed, it is not difficult to buy them over the internet or from the kind of local independent retailer which offers computer repairs and also sells machines (just ask them if you don't see anything on display and they will probably make you a custom machine for a very low price).
+You can also install it on a computer which you already own (it's great if you have an old machine with an outdated OS).
+You can even use it on your current computer whilst still keeping your regular operating system!
+(See below for details of how to do this).

-Because of the free and open source ethos of this operating system you will also find that there is a wide variety of software available for free, meaning that not only do you pay less for your initial purchase but you can also get lots of free software tools to do everything that you want or need.
+Because of the free and open source ethos of this operating system, you will also find that there is a wide variety of software available for free, meaning that not only do you pay less for your initial purchase, you can also get lots of free software tools to do everything that you want or need.

 Linux is also a very flexible operating system, which is available in many different flavours for different types of user, and which can be customized much more than any of its more popular rivals.
 The different flavours which are available are called 'distributions'.
 Because it has been released under a permissive open source license, a wide range of independent developers are able to create their own versions of Linux to 'distribute'.
 Linux itself is actually based on another open source operating system called Unix - the same code base that the Apple Mac OS is built on.

-You can even get a cheap micro-controller like the Raspberry Pi which runs a Linux operating system and learn about programming, electronics and even robotics, or get something like a Kano kit which aims to teach kids computer science with a simple kit to make and program your own mini-computer!
+You can even get a cheap micro-controller like the Raspberry Pi which runs a Linux operating system and learn about programming, electronics and even robotics.
+You can get something like a Kano kit which aims to teach kids computer science with a simple kit to make and program your own mini-computer!

 Linux Distribution List